Georgian cuisine: Wine

 Georgia is the oldest wine-producing region in the world.
 The fertile valleys and protective slopes of the Transcaucasia were home to grapevine cultivation and neolithic wine production (ღვინო, ɣvino) for at least 8000 years.
 Due to the many millennia of wine in Georgian history and its prominent economic role, the traditions of wine are considered entwined with and inseparable from the national identity.

 Among the best-known Georgian wine regions are Kakheti (further divided into the micro-regions of Telavi and Kvareli), Kartli, Imereti, Racha-Lechkhumi and Kvemo Svaneti, Adjara and Abkhazia.

 UNESCO added the ancient traditional Georgian winemaking method using the Kvevri clay jars to the UNESCO Intangible Cultural Heritage Lists.

 Alcoholic drinks from Georgia include chacha and wine (especially Georgian wine).
 Some of the most well-known Georgian wines include Pirosmani, Alazani, Akhasheni, Saperavi, and Kindzmarauli.
 Wine culture in Georgia dates back thousands of years, and many Georgian wines are made from traditional Georgian grape varieties that are little known in the West, such as Saperavi and Rkatsiteli.
 Georgian wine is well known throughout Eastern Europe, and is a significant national export, with exports of over 10 million bottles of wine per year.
 Georgia is also home to many beer brands, including Natakhtari, Kazbegi, Argo, Kasri, and Karva.
+There are also many craft beer brands such as Shavi Lomi, Megobrebi, NaturAle & Underground.

 Lagidze water is a Georgian flavored soda drink, made with a variety of natural syrups, sold bottled or mixed directly in a glass from a soda fountain.
 Common types of mineral water from Georgia include Borjomi, Nabeghlavi, Likani, and Sairme.

+Popularity

+Georgian cuisine is primarily popular in the post-Soviet states, although it also has been gaining popularity in the Western world in recent years.
+As such, American magazine Thrillist placed Georgian cuisine as the 4th among the indigenous cuisines of the 48 European countries.